google/go-cloud/internal/docs/pubsub/design.md

 * Work well with managed pubsub services on AWS, Azure, GCP and the most used open source pubsub systems.

 ## Non-goals
-* Create new topics.
-Go Cloud focuses on developer concerns, but topic creation is an [operator concern](https://github.com/google/go-cloud/blob/master/internal/docs/design.md#developers-and-operators)
+* Create new topics in the cloud.
+Go Cloud focuses on developer concerns, but topic creation is an [operator concern](https://github.com/google/go-cloud/blob/master/internal/docs/design.md#developers-and-operators).

-* Create new subscriptions.
+* Create new subscriptions in the cloud.
 The subscribers are assumed to correspond to components of a distributed system rather than to users of that system.

 ## Background
 [Pubsub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is a frequently requested feature for the Go Cloud project \[[github issue](https://github.com/google/go-cloud/issues/312)].
 A key use case